 The Elephant watching goes from 3 pm to 6 pm.

 We stayed at the Sheraton Hua Hin Pranburi Villas in a gorgeous villa with our own private pool.
 At the time, they had a promotional Hot Escape Special for about $160 per night per villa.
 Keep your eye out as they often have some great deals.
+The cost also includes complimentary bicycles for exploring the area.

 More of our Thailand Travel Stories